 Acronym for supersonic combustion ramjet, in which combustion occurs at supersonic air velocities through the engine.

 A water-based aircraft with a boat-hull fuselage, often amphibious.The term is also used generically to define a similar Flying Boat and a pontoon FLOATPLANE.

 Any stall resulting from pulling back too soon and too hard while recovering from any other stall.
 Usually a HIGH-SPEED or ACCELERATED STALL.

 The height above sea level at which an aircraft with normal rated load is unable to climb faster than 100' per minute under Standard Air conditions.

 A lesser-span additional wingform, generally placed below the main planes of an aircraft, generally a biplane.

-A mid-wing monoplane with its wing mounted directly to the top of the fuselage without use of CABANE STRUTs.
+A mid-wing monoplane with its wing mounted directly to the top of the fuselage without the use of CABANE STRUTs.

 A movement of an aircraft in which a relative flow of air moves along the lateral axis, resulting in a sideways movement from a projected flight path, especially a downward slip toward the inside of a banked turn.

 The speed at which an aircraft loses altitude, especially in a glide in still air under given conditions of equilibrium.